Al Hillah Babil, Iraq Travel Guide

 Discover authentic keepsakes and support local vendors.

-Always try to purchase goods and services without a middleman from local vendors and artisans.
+Always try to purchase goods and services without a middleman from vendors in the area and artisans.
 This supports the local economy.

 Bargaining is an accepted and expected part of shopping in traditional markets.
 Do so politely and with a smile.